DocRace/raceli-site/README.md

 ## Contact

-For any inquiries or feedback regarding this portfolio, please contact Race Li at [Your Contact Information].
+For any inquiries or feedback regarding this portfolio, please contact Race Li at callmerace@hotmail.com